deitch/aws-asg-roller/README.md

 However, even if this "big bang" switchover works for you, you _still_ might want app-specific "readiness" before rolling over.
 To use our previous example, drain all of the existing Kubernetes workers before destroying the old ASG.
 The above blue/green examples do not work.

 The other offerred solution is to use CloudFormation.
 While the AWS ASG API does not offer rolling updates, AWS CloudFormation does.
-You can set the update method to `RollingUpdate`, and a change in the launch configuration will cause AWS to add a new node and terminate an old one when the new one is ready, one at a time, until all of the nodes are running the new configuration.
+You can set the update method to `RollingUpdate`, and a change in the launch configuration or launch template will cause AWS to add a new node and terminate an old one when the new one is ready, one at a time, until all of the nodes are running the new configuration or template.

 This has two challenges: